On this page:

 The protection of intellectual property is a common theme in many legal challenges brought against WHO FCTC measures.
 Many of these challenges will cite the Agreement on Trade-Related Aspects of Intellectual Property Rights (or 'TRIPS' Agreement), a WTO agreement that sets out minimum standards of intellectual property protection that WTO member states agree to implement into domestic law.
 Examples of legal challenges raising TRIPS-related issues include, among others:

-- the challenge to Australia’s plain packaging before a dispute settlement panel of the WTO
+- the challenge to Australia’s plain packaging before a dispute settlement panel and the Appellate Body of the WTO

 - the challenge to Uruguay’s packaging and labelling laws before an arbitral tribunal conducted under the Uruguay-Switzerland BIT